markzhdan/trial-discord-bot/README.md

 # Features
-1. Connects with MongoDB to create, store and updated member data.
+1. Connects with MongoDB to create, store and update member data.

 2. Automatic member voting system and results.
     - To start a trial period, assign the "trial" role to a user.